tayfun61/Minitalk/README.md

 ## Usage

 1. Compile the project with 'make' command.
-2. Get the server PID: "./server"
+2. Get the server PID: ./server
-3. Open a new window and write your message: "./client <PID> <Message>"
+3. Open a new window and write your message: `./client <PID> <Message>`